Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 The U.S. has a lot going for it scenically.
 If the NGS says the NEK is the most desirable place to visit, that's saying something.

 The first year I ran it, I brought City Boy and my dog.
 I could only find one dog-friendly place to stay, a motel that seemed to cater to fishermen, with a depressing film noir vibe.
 (I'm not a motel kind of girl.)
 But the young couple who had just purchased it planned to fix it up, and it did have a little stream in which the dog could cool his paws.
 We asked about dog-friendly dinner options (i.e., places with outdoor seating) and were directed to a pizza joint in the middle of nowhere.
-Following the directions, I could not believe there was going to be a restaurant at the end.
+Following the directions along tiny, winding dirt roads, I could not believe there was going to be a restaurant at the end.
 But not only was it there, it was packed.
 You have to bear in mind that everywhere is the middle of nowhere in the NEK, and you never know what you might find (including bears).

 Second time I brought a friend and we stayed at a Swedish B&B up in Newport.
 This little overnight jaunt ended up becoming quite the adventure.
 On the way up, just as we passed White River Jct., the clutch on my car gave out.
 It was the original clutch and the car had about 174K miles on it.
 It had been slipping on occasion and I knew I was going to have to replace it eventually but I didn't know it would suddenly decide to give up the ghost 100 miles from home.
 I turned around and tried to coax it back down I-91 but it would not stay in any gear so we had to pull over and ring AAA.
 They only tow within 100 miles and we just squeaked in at about 99.8.
 We had to endure the drive back in the cab of the tow truck with the ancient toothless driver who, although perfectly nice, talked only about fishing.
-My Volvo repair guy took pity on me and gave us a loaner car, and we started out all over again, after buying some overpriced hot bar food from Whole Paycheque as we realised everything would be closed by the time we got in the vicinity of Newport.
-The B&B was quaint and its owner friendly.
-It is quite expensive but the Swedish aesthetic made it a must-try for me.
-Alas, as we chatted with the owner after our very late arrival, and got the grand tour, her little dog discovered my dinner and ate it.
+My Volvo repair guy took pity on me and gave us a loaner car, and we started out all over again, after buying some overpriced hot bar food from Whole Paycheque as we realised everything would be closed by the time we got to Newport.
+The B&B was quaint and its owner friendly, quite expensive but the Swedish aesthetic made it a must-try for me.
+Alas, as we chatted with the owner after our very late arrival, and got the grand tour, her little dog discovered my overpriced hot bar dinner and ate it.
 Ah, well, it was that kind of day.
 The next morning I had to leave for the race so my friend generously offered to eat my share of the Swedish breakfast.
 What are friends for, right?
 I know I can always rely on her that way.

 |"All visitors are expected to return to their|